MEGANet: Multi-Scale Edge-Guided Attention Network for Weak Boundary Polyp Segmentation: Introduction

 Colorectal cancer (CRC) is a major health concern due to its high prevalence, ranking as the top gastrointestinal cancer and the third most common cancer.
 It is second in cancer-related mortality, trailing only behind lung cancer in both genders \cite{crc}.
 Thus, early CRC detection is of utmost importance.
 Colonoscopy is the gold standard for CRC examination, yet manual detection and localization of polyps in colonoscopic images are labor-intensive, requiring skilled experts.
 Consequently, accurate computer-aided polyp segmentation is vital for clinicians to evaluate patients.

-In the realm of Deep Learning (DL), especially the dominance of Convolutional Neural Networks (CNNs) in computer vision, several methods, including U-Net \cite{unet}, have been proposed to facilitate the performance of polyp segmentation.
-While methods such as U-Net++ \cite{unet++}, SFA \cite{sfa}, PraNet \cite{pranet}, MSNet \cite{msnet}, and SANet \cite{sanet} further enhance polyp segmentation, the accuracy of the segmentation heavily hinges on the amalgamation of encoded feature maps from various scales in the contracting path and the semantically enriched decoded feature maps in the expanding path.
+In the field of Deep Learning (DL), particularly within the context of computer vision where Convolutional Neural Networks (CNNs) have established dominance, encoder-decoder network architectures \cite{unet, unet++, sfa, pranet, msnet, sanet, ho2021point, nguyen20213d, isensee2019no, tran2022ss, dam-al, rivf} have demonstrated significant success in the realm of medical image segmentation.
+While methods such as U-Net++ \cite{unet++}, SFA \cite{sfa}, PraNet \cite{pranet}, MSNet \cite{msnet}, and SANet \cite{sanet} are mainly designed for polyp segmentation, the accuracy of the segmentation heavily hinges on the amalgamation of encoded feature maps from various scales in the contracting path and the semantically enriched decoded feature maps in the expanding path.
 Despite notable advancements, these methodologies still grapple with the challenge of preserving high-frequency information, a critical aspect of medical imaging.
 Particularly, the presence of variable mucous membranes surrounding the polyps, differing in shape, color, and texture, contributes to complex and diverse polyp borders.
 This complexity, combined with the downscaled encoding, challenges the maintenance of border details and the improvement of segmentation during decoding, resulting in imprecise polyp boundary generation.
 Our insight underscores that edge information obtained through conventional image processing techniques tends to be more straightforward and precise than edges extracted by CNN-based methods, especially when training data is scarce.
 Hence, a promising strategy involves revisiting classical image processing-based edge extraction techniques.
 This approach holds the potential for addressing the issue of weak boundaries in medical imaging.
 In our present study, we harness the capabilities of classical edge features by introducing the Edge-Guided Attention (EGA) module.
-This module is designed to function across multiple scales, spanning from low-level to low-level features.
+This module is designed to function across multiple scales, spanning from low-level to high-level features.
 Its primary objective is to compel the model to focus on edge-related information, thereby enhancing predictions at each decoder level.
 Importantly, the EGA module achieves this objective without succumbing to noise or encountering the semantic gap.
 Our EGA approach capitalizes on classical edge extraction methods to augment the accuracy of medical image segmentation.
 The EGA module, operating at multiple scales and targeting edge-related features, addresses the challenge of weak boundaries in a noise-resistant manner, enriching the segmentation predictions across the decoder's levels.